-Furthermore, business owners who received a business loan from Qredits, will not have to repay their loan for a period of 6 months, during which interests will be reduced to 2%.
+Entrepreneurs who have a loan from microcredit provider Qredits do not have to repay their loan for a period of 6 months, during which interests will be reduced to 2%.

 *We will update this information according to the latest developments.